 2012-13: Gagne signed a three-year entry-level contract with Anaheim in March 2013 and made his pro hockey debut with Ducks AHL affiliate Norfolk in April following an over-age season in the QMJHL.
 In five games with the Admirals he was -3 with 1 assist.
 Norfolk was fifth in the East Division; two points out of an AHL playoff spot.
 Gagne began the season in camp with the AHL’s Hamilton Bulldogs but was cut and returned to Saint John.
 He skated in 31 games with the Sea Dogs before being obtained by Rimouski in a December trade.
 In 62 regular season games between the two teams he scored 9 goals with 26 assists and was +36 with 10 penalty minutes.
 The Oceanic finished second in the East Division and lost to Gatineau in a first round playoff series.
 Gagne scored 1 goal with 1 assist and was -6 in six playoff games.

 Gagne, though small in stature, plays a well-rounded two-way game.
 Not one to back down from a challenge, he makes a good first pass and works hard in all situations.
 On the powerplay, he has a great shot and moves the puck well.
-In his own zone, he helps keep the front of the net clear and works hard in the corners.
-However, his size is definitely a major limitation.
+In his own zone, he attempts to keep the front of the net clear and works hard in the corners but is often at a disadvantage due to his size.